joachimvandekerckhove/py2jags/README.md

 2. Review the API documentation above
 3. Ensure all prerequisites are installed
 4. Check JAGS installation: `jags --help`

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests/demos for new functionality
-4. Submit a pull request

 ## Acknowledgments